elinscott/ase_koopmans/doc/ase/calculators/gaussian.rst

 By default, the Calculator will look for executables named ``g16``, ``g09``, and ``g03`` in that order.
-If your Gaussian executable is named differently, or if it is not present in :envvar:`PATH`, then you must pass the path and name to your Gaussian executable to the ``command`` keyword argument of the Gaussian calculator.
-The default command looks like ``g16 < PREFIX.com > PREFIX.log``, so template the ``command`` to appear similar to that.
+If your Gaussian executable is named differently, or if it is not present in :envvar:`PATH`, then you must pass the path and name of your Gaussian executable to the ``command`` keyword argument of the Gaussian calculator.
+The default command looks like ``g16 < PREFIX.com > PREFIX.log``, so template the ``command`` similarly.
 Alternatively, you may set the :envvar:`ASE_GAUSSIAN_COMMAND` environment variable to the full Gaussian executable command.